We are committed to becoming a sustainable university, building on our teaching, research and operational excellence.

 Biodiversity and grounds

-Through collaborative management with our grounds contractor, we are increasing conservation areas and farmland bird species on our campus.
+Through collaborative management with our grounds contractor, we aim to increase conservation areas on campus.

 Buildings and infrastructure